shubhamhackz/aarogya_seva/README.md

 Made with 🔥 in India 😍

-Aarogya Seva is an app developed using flutter for tracking live Covid-19 cases.
+Aarogya Seva is an Indian app developed using flutter for tracking live Covid-19 cases.
 App provides Coronavirus self assessment without collecting any data.
 The app has following features:
 - Live Covid-19 cases across India
 - Minimilistic UI and an elegant user experience
 - Live news related to Corona Virus from newsapi.org
 - Check your health condition with Self Assessement (For general Purpose)
 - List of helpline numbers
-- No data collection in any from (Secure)
+- No data collection in any from (Secure) 🥳

 ![Aarogya Seva Screenshots](https://github.com/shubhamhackz/aarogya_seva/blob/master/img/banner_1.png)